This page will be updated as needed; please check back periodically.Go back to Documentation

 Axo Ellipse tool allows you to draw an ellipse on any of the axonometric planes without first projecting it.
 Click to define an ellipse numerically, and optionally give it a depth to extrude it to a cylinder.

 Axo Arc tool draws arcs projected to the axonometric planes at any radius, any extent, any angle.
 Click to define the arc numerically.
-This feature is FREE, no license required to use the Axo Arc tool.

 New features in version 23.0.2

 The new Measure tool allows you to measure distances and angles in any of the three axonometric axes, scaled for the angle of the measurement and the foreshortening factor for that plane.
 Measurements are displayed for all axo planes as well as orthographic.

 The tool is automatically constrained along your current axonometric axes, or press Shift to constrain to the nearest 45°, or press Alt/Option for no constraints.